 Place pork ribs on a baking sheet meat side up.
 Brush your ribs with a little bit of barbecue sauce and then choose your finishing method.

 Under the broiler and on the grill is just a few minutes per side.
 I usually set the grill to medium high and grill about 3 to 5 minutes per side.
 Keep an eye on them because you want the sauce to caramelize NOT burn.
+This process takes less than 15 minutes.

 If you are finishing them in the air fryer you are most likely going to have to cut the rack of ribs in half first.
 The finishing time varies a bit depending on the power of the air fryer.
 I usually start at about 5 minutes per side.